Smart Budgeting Tips for Modern College Students: Master Your Finances

 Comparison table between student needs and wants

-The goal isn’t to delete the “wants” entirely—that’s a recipe for misery.
-Instead, find the “middle ground” hacks.
+The goal isn’t to delete the “wants” entirely.
+That leads to burnout.
+Instead, find a middle ground.
 Love dining out?
-Host a potluck instead.
+Host a potluck.
 Need a new outfit?
-Hit the local thrift store.
-Small pivots keep your budget intact without killing your vibe.
+Visit a local thrift store.
+Small changes keep your budget intact without sacrificing your lifestyle.

 The 50/30/20 Rule (Student Version)